Indonesia Travel Essentials

 Clothing & Sun Protection

 Pack lightweight UV-rated rashguards and a cooling UV hat — the equatorial sun is no joke and you'll be outside all day.
 Cargo shorts are a must.
-My cargo short system is battle-tested: loose pesos in front right pocket, large bills in right cargo pocket, one credit card in front left, phone in left cargo.
-You don't want to be pulling out a money clip to buy a dollar beer.
+My cargo short system is battle-tested: small rupiah notes in front right pocket, large bills in right cargo pocket, one credit card in front left, phone in left cargo.
+You don't want to be pulling out a money clip to buy a cold Bintang.

 Swim & Snorkel Gear

 Bring 2–3 swim trunks with pockets so they can dry between days — nothing worse than putting on a wet suit in the morning.
 Grab a water wallet for cash and your room key, and keep your phone dry in a waterproof phone pouch.
 Bring your own mask and snorkel — the rental masks at most places are scratched and leak.
-We use the Cressi Big Eyes Evolution mask and Cressi Supernova dry snorkel (Jenice prefers the Cressi Baron).
+We use the Cressi Big Eyes Evolution mask and Cressi Supernova dry snorkel.
 You can rent fins anywhere.
 Pack water shoes for snorkeling and rocky beaches.

 Plane Outfit & Layers

-Wear a tracksuit or sweatsuit on the plane — the flight is 15+ hours and the cabin gets cold.
-It also doubles as your cool-weather layer for mountain destinations like Sagada, Baguio, and Mt.
-Pulag where temps drop into the 50s–60s°F at night.
-Bring a Cabeau travel pillow for the flight — worth every penny on a Manila red-eye.
+Wear a tracksuit or sweatsuit on the plane — the flight is 18+ hours and the cabin gets cold.
+It also doubles as your cool-weather layer for highland destinations like Bromo, Ijen, the Dieng Plateau, and the Rinjani crater rim where pre-dawn temps drop into the 40s–50s°F. Bring a Cabeau travel pillow for the flight — worth every penny on a Bali or Jakarta red-eye.

 Packing & Day Bag